 One thing that kind of annoyed me about the Benchwheel was that it was hard to use as a regular skateboard.
 Looking online, I could see why.

-For the price, I was willing to take the Benchwheel as it was: a great electric skateboard for cheap.
-If you want a simple electric skateboard for purely commuting, the benchwheel checks all of the boxes: cheap, decent hardware, and you don’t have to push.
+For the price, I was willing to take the Benchwheel as it was: a great, affordable, electric skateboard.
+If you want a simple electric skateboard for purely commuting, the benchwheel checks all of the boxes: affordable, decent hardware, and you don’t have to push.

-And for the same price of the Yuneec E-Go 2, it is mostly up to personal choice which board to choose.
+And for the similar price of the Yuneec E-Go 2, it is mostly up to personal choice which board to choose.
 Like small and nimble cruisers?
-Go for the E-go 2 it’s perfect for that.
+Go for the Yuneec E-Go 2 it’s perfect for that.
 Want a larger and more versatile board?
 Grab the Benchwheel today.